marqdouj/dotnet.web.components.fluentui/README.md

   - **`ThemeSelect`**: Combination of both ThemeMode and ThemeColor.
     Supports Horizontal or Vertical display.
   - **`ThemeSwitch`**: Component for toggling between light and dark themes.
-    Note: The first time the component is used, and if local storage has not been set, it will assume Light mode and try to switch to Dark mode.
-    However, it really has no way of knowing what the user's system mode is so the user might have to click twice.
-    Once the local storage has been set for the first time, then the toggle action will work normally
   - **`ThemeMode`**: Component for selecting between system, light, and dark themes.
   - **`ThemeColor`**: Component for selecting theme color.